Many families struggle with the internal debate on whether they want more children.

 We no longer have the village our ancestors did.

-Many of us are now parenting in a more isolated environment than ever.
+Many of us are now parenting in a more isolated environment than ever ( the lockdowns only exacerbated this problem).

 The modern world isn’t a feasible place to have a big family.

-Not to mention if the world goes nuclear, managing one child during an apocalypse would be far less stressful and straining on resources lol
+If the world goes nuclear, managing one child during an apocalypse would be far less stressful and straining on resources lol.

-An extraordinary and intimate dynamic is involved in a family with an only child, unlike families with multiples experience.
+An extraordinary and intimate dynamic is involved in a family with an only child, unlike families with multiple experiences.

 Both are unique experiences.